 The road approach is very easy and you will pass by two canoe carry trails to Mud Pond and one to McRorie Lake.
 The trail is steep, as is the entire mountain on this aspect.
-You can also choose to go off trail, if you have the experience, to access the cliffs with more outstanding views.
-This is not recommended for children or inexperienced hikers, however.
 The views toward the High Peaks and over McRoarie Lake are some of the finest in the region.

 The actual summit of the mountain is wooded but the trail does continue over the true top and all the way to the wooded summit of Grampus Lake Mountain and beyond, if you are interested in extending your day.

 The public is allowed to use the easement, lakes, and trails between August 23rd and June 23rd.
 The lands are privately owned by the Boy Scouts of America.
 There is no public use of the adjacent Base Camp Area at any time